lucaslehnen/tchecode.k3s/README.md

 # Ansible Collection - tchecode.k3s

 It's an Ansible collection with roles to install a k3s cluster.

-Supports arm64 and amd64 hosts running Ubuntu OS.
+** For now, can be used only by arm64 and amd64 hosts running Ubuntu OS.

+## Roles available

+- `tchecode.k3s.prepare`: Prepare nodes (kernel modules, required packages, etc) and download k3s binary.
+- `tchecode.k3s.server`: Install, configure and start k3s server;
+- `tchecode.k3s.agent`: Install, configure and join agent nodes to cluster;
+- `tchecode.k3s.reset`: Reset all changes made by this collection

+More info about these roles can be found in `roles/{role}` folder.

 ## How to use